 How successful is IUI?

-The success of IUI depends on several factors, age being the most important.
-The success of the treatment cannot be assessed after one cycle but after 4-6 as human beings have a cumulative pregnancy rates i.e. the chances of falling pregnant increases the more times one tries.
-If a couple has the IUI procedure performed each month, success rates may reach as high as 20% after 4 cycles depending on variables such as female age, the reason for infertility, and whether fertility drugs were used, among other variables.
+The success of IUI depends on several factors; age being the most important.
+The success of the treatment cannot be assessed after one cycle but only after 4-6 cycles, as human beings have cumulative pregnancy rates i.e. the chances of falling pregnant increases the more times one tries.
+If a couple has the IUI procedure performed each month, success rates may reach as high as 20% after four cycles depending on variables such as female age, the reason for infertility, and whether fertility drugs were used, among other variables.
 While IUI is a less invasive and less expensive option, pregnancy rates from IUI are lower than those from IVF.
 If you think you may be interested in IUI, talk with your doctor to discuss your options.